dwyl/dwylbot/README.md

 [![codecov](https://codecov.io/gh/dwyl/dwylbot/branch/master/graph/badge.svg)](https://codecov.io/gh/dwyl/dwylbot)
 [![Discuss](https://img.shields.io/badge/discuss-with%20us-brightgreen.svg?style=flat)](https://github.com/dwyl/dwylbot/issues "Discuss your ideas/suggestions with us!")

+**We are currently updating the documentation and the Readme of this project.
+All the open PRs will be reviewed soon.
+However if you have any questions or want to contribute to `dwylobt` don't hesitate to open a new issue!**

 _**Automating** our **GitHub workflow** to `.reduce` the number of **clicks** the **people** need to **perform** <br />
 to get their work `done` and **help everyone communicate better** with team members_. <br />

 ## _Prerequisite to Understanding `dwylbot`_